 Marian University’s College of Osteopathic Medicine (MU-COM) was founded in 2013 in the beautiful and vibrant city of Indianapolis, Indiana.
-MU-COM shares the values of Franciscan institutions, dedicated to the education and nurturing of the mind, body, and spirit.
+Our osteopathic medical school shares the values of Franciscan institutions, dedicated to the education and nurturing of the mind, body, and spirit.

 The integrated systems-based curriculum at MU-COM includes lectures, labs, simulations, case studies, small group learning, flipped classrooms, podcasts, and problem-based teaching and learning.
 The curriculum also provides early clinical experiences to guide and support you as you learn the art and science of osteopathic medicine.

 The whole-person approach of osteopathic medicine is applied to our students as well!
 You will find our faculty and staff ready to support you personally and professionally to help you achieve your goals.
 Begin your medical career with us!
 Start your application today!

 Marian University does not discriminate on the basis of race, ethnicity, color, sex, gender, gender identity, sexual orientation, religion, creed, national origin, age or disabilities in the selection of administrative personnel, faculty and staff, and students.

 *Placement rates are gathered from data collected from graduates within six months of graduation.

 Students may make a complaint to the Indiana Commission of Higher Education.

 Marian University is sponsored by the Sisters of St. Francis, Oldenburg, Indiana.